Death Valley

 Introduction

-There are no words to describe Death Valley.
-You have to see it to feel it.
-Contrary to common belief, Death Valley is not just a desert with the lowest depression in America.
+Contrary to common belief, Death Valley is not just a desert with the lowest depression in the American continent.
 There are waterfalls (Darwin Falls).
-There is a very tall mountain (Telescope Peak).
-The desert has spectacular Sand Dunes (Eureka Sand Dunes, the tallest in the northern emisphere).
+There is a very high mountain (Telescope Peak).
+The desert has spectacular Sand Dunes (including Eureka Sand Dunes, the tallest in the northern emisphere).

 California's highway 395 parallels the park from north to south, while California's highway 190 crosses the park from east to west.
 West of the park in California, SR 178 passes through Ridgecrest and Trona on its way north to a junction with 190.
 East of the park in Nevada, highway 95 parallels the park from north to south with connecting highways at Scotty's Junction (SR267), Beatty (SR 374), and Lathrop Wells (SR 373).